Funding for free nursery places in Camden

-A consultation about proposed changes to the way free nursery places are funded in the borough is now under way.
+Our consultation about proposed changes to the way free nursery places are funded in the borough closes at midnight on Sunday, 5 March.

 The Government is reducing Camden’s early years funding and also making changes to how the funding can be used by councils.
 Because of this, Camden Council can no longer afford to continue our current enhanced early years offer.